jbee/jbee.github.io/purejin/index.md

 * use your list/set implementations instead of javas (is really easy)
 * binds different configurations without `if`s everywhere (built-in concepts)
 * binds in different scopes
-* use of your own scopes/lifecycles (is really easy)
+* uses your own scopes/lifecycles (is really easy)
-* use of your own provider interface to escape scoping problems (is really easy)
+* uses your own provider interface to escape scoping problems (is really easy)
 * can restrict bindings to packages, types, instances or type/instance hierarchies or parents
 * tells you at **construction time** what is missing, ambigous or wrongly scoped.
-* ask you how to find and identify "things of interest" (instead of telling you how to mark them in your code)
+* asks you how to find and identify "things of interest" (instead of telling you how to mark them in your code)
 * ...

 ## What it doesn't do